MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 > [!NOTE]
 > As part of **PhotonServerSettings**, you have the option to assign the **Chat Application ID**.

-At this point the project is configured.
+At this point, the project is configured.

 ## Implementing PlayFab to Photon authentication